minhtdoan/cancelpolicy_satisfaction/README.md

         b.
 Stabilized weights used to reduce variance and avoid influence of extreme values.

+*Note that Difference-in-Difference and Instrumental Values methods are not used, because:*
+- DiD: no clear cut-off date for before vs after comparison
+- IV: no good third variable (instrument) to pick from

 ## Quality Checks Used
     1. Covariate Balance
     2. Statistical Significance